GlennWood/mining/README/ansible.md

 **Overview**

 *ansible* is installed by *install/install-1st*.
-There is currently only one playbook, in */etc/ansible/playbooks/sync-miners.yml*.
+There is currently only one playbook, in */etc/ansible/playbooks/sync-mining-rigs.yml*.
 It synchronizes the content of three folders, */opt/mining*, */etc/mining* and */etc/ansible/*, on all your mining rigs.
+*sync-mining-rigs* is a command-line alias for *ansible-playbook /opt/mining/ansible/playbooks/sync-mining-rigs.yml*

 **Configuration**